Clippers extend home winning streak to 9 by beating Suns

 Phoenix, off to the worst start in franchise history at 4-17, pulled to 104-93 on Deandre Ayton’s reverse layup with four minutes remaining but could not get any closer.

-Devin Booker led Phoenix with 23 points and Elie Okobo added 19.
-T.J.
-Warren and Josh Jackson each scored 15.
+Devin Booker led the Suns with 23 points and Elie Okobo added 19.

 TIP-INS

-Clippers: Los Angeles has won nine straight games against the Suns, dating back to the start of the 2016-17 season.
-It is the club’s second-longest active winning streak against a single opponent — the Clippers have won 10 straight vs. Orlando. … Shai Gilgeous-Alexander had 13 points. … F Luc Mbah a Moute (sore left knee) and G Jerome Robinson (strained right foot) were inactive.
+Clippers: Montrezl Harrell scored 13 of his 18 points in the second half. … Shai Gilgeous-Alexander had 13 points. … Los Angeles has won nine straight against the Suns, dating to the start of the 2016-17 season.
+It is the club’s second-longest active winning streak against a single opponent — the Clippers have won 10 in a row vs. Orlando. … F Marcin Gortat did not play due to back spasms. … F Luc Mbah a Moute (sore left knee) and G Jerome Robinson (strained right foot) were inactive.

 UP NEXT